onap/archived---policy-engine/docs/platform/guardpolicy.rst

       "onapName": "PDPD"
     }

-A response should be received that contains a "PERMIT" or "DENY" in all caps, like the following:
+A response containing a "PERMIT" or "DENY" in uppercase is returned as follows:

 .. code-block:: json
    :caption: Response